Ramona Andrews is a food writer and digital content producer with more than ten years industry experience. She worked for the BBC Food website

 , offering a full package of recipes, photography, video and other editorial.

-She lives in Bristol with Joseph and her two boys.
-But still finds London calling for work and fun.
+She lives in Bristol with Joseph and her two boys, but still finds London calling for work and fun.
+From September 2016, Ramona will also be studying towards an MSc in Food Policy at City, University of London.